 This is the perfect way to keep your students engaged, working collaboratively and learning!

 I hope these tips help you with closing out your classroom.
-I hope you enjoy these last few special days/weeks with your students!
-Please leave a comment below and share anything else you do to close out your school year with ease!
+I hope you enjoy these last few special days/weeks with your students and can continue to keep them engaged and learning!

 A Grace-Filled Classroom is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.